 Students will learn about organizing and running a preschool.
 The students will study the early learning standards and the State regulations.
 Students will be managers of the preschool and mentors to the first-year students.
-They will plan the menus, field trips, preschool plays, parent letters, preschool graduation, and help approve all lessons.
+They will plan the menus, field trips, preschool plays, parent letters, preschool graduation and help approve all lessons.
+The district will assist 18-year-old students with obtaining the required fingerprint card.
 Teacher Approval is required.